David-OConnor/dynamics/README.md

 locally for testing, once built, by running `pip install .`

 ## Eratta
-- Only a single dynamic molecule is supported
 - Python is CPU-only
 - CPU SIMD unsupported